tiagodeoliveira/meeting_summarizer/README.md

 ## Note

-This application uses the Claude 3 Sonnet model for summarization.
+This application uses the Claude 3 Sonnet model for summarization and chat interactions.
 Ensure you have the necessary permissions and credits to use this model in your AWS account.